macaihu/work-doc/english/songoficeandfire/A_Clash_of_Kings.md

 uncle was treating him as though he were still a child of ten.
 "If my father makes plans for war, I must know of them.
 I am not

-‘any man,' I am heir to Pyke and the Iron Islands."
+'any man,' I am heir to Pyke and the Iron Islands."

  "As to that," his uncle said, "we shall see."